 I’ve spent the entirety of my career as a nonfiction book publicist, working in-house and out-of-house, with well-known public figures and unknown first-time authors.

-I pride myself on cultivating true partnerships with writers.
-I only work on projects that I genuinely care about and believe I can add value to.
-As my authors navigate the maze of launching their books, I provide honest feedback and realistic expectations, brainstorm all manner of ideas, and offer best practices on all things book promotion.
+I pride myself on cultivating true partnerships with my authors.
+As they navigate the maze of launching their books, I provide honest feedback and realistic expectations, brainstorm all manner of ideas, and offer best practices on all things book promotion.
+And I only work on projects that I genuinely care about and believe I can add value to.
+I have a special interest in books about criminal justice, climate change, social movements, economics, public health, and sociology.

 Outside of work, I enjoy playing piano, sending snail mail, and trying to keep my houseplants alive.
-I’m based in Cambridge, MA.
+I’m based in Cambridge, Massachusetts.

 ✽ My friend and fellow publicist Cassie Mannes Murray interviewed me for her excellent newsletter about book promotion.